benjies/visual-dollar/README.md

 ## Planned Updates

-- Update UI to deliver a flawless experience across all resolutions and fix certain margin/padding issues
+- Update UI to deliver a flawless experience across all resolutions
+- Provide a more in-depth conclusion page for meaningful data anaylsis

 View a live demo [here](https://www.visualdollar.com/) hosted with Netlify.